Titan34019/Calculator-App/README.md

 # Calculator-App
-This is my very first app using Python and Tkinter
+This is my very first school project using Python and Tkinter